roots/sage/README.md

 ### Using BrowserSync

-To use BrowserSync during `npm watch` you need to update `devUrl` at the bottom of `assets/config.json` to reflect your local development hostname.
+To use BrowserSync during `npm run start` you need to update `devUrl` at the bottom of `assets/config.json` to reflect your local development hostname.

-For example, if your local development URL is `https://project-name.dev` you would update the file to read:
+If your local development URL is `https://project-name.dev`, update the file to read:
 ```json
 ...
   "devUrl": "https://project-name.dev",
 ...
 ```

-If you are not using [Bedrock](https://roots.io/bedrock/), you should also update `publicPath` to reflect your folder structure:
+If you are not using [Bedrock](https://roots.io/bedrock/), update `publicPath` to reflect your folder structure:

 ```json
 ...